wanai220118/cheez_admin_app/README.md

 - Local credential storage (encrypted)
 - Input validation on all forms
 - Confirmation dialogs for destructive actions
+- Environment variables for API keys (`.env` file)
+- Sensitive files excluded from version control (`.gitignore`)

+### ⚠️ Security Best Practices
+- **Never commit API keys**: The `.env` file and `google-services.json` are in `.gitignore`
+- **Rotate keys if leaked**: If your API keys are exposed, immediately:
+  1. Go to Google Cloud Console → APIs & Services → Credentials
+  2. Delete or restrict the exposed API key
+  3. Create a new API key with proper restrictions
+  4. Update your `.env` file with the new key
+  5. Update `google-services.json` from Firebase Console
+- **Use API key restrictions**: In Google Cloud Console, restrict your API keys to specific:
+  - Android apps (package name + SHA-1)
+  - APIs (only Firebase services needed)
+  - IP addresses (if applicable)

 ## 📊 Data Models